ahjohns/mental_health/README.md

 # mental_health
-Use this code to explore your own personal writing describing experiences.
+Use this code to explore your own personal writing.
+I think it's useful to explore perspective from multiple angles.
+Figuring out the frequency through the word cloud tells a lot about what you're thinking when you are writing something that is base don experience and emotions.

 ##prerequisites
 Use pip to install the matplotlib module package.